Why Germany's low COVID-19 death rate might be a mirage | CBC News

 However, a national emergency wasn't declared until 11 days later, on March 22, with an accompanying ban on public gatherings of more than two people, and the shuttering of bars, restaurants, hair salons and tattoo studios.

-Experts in Germany anticipate that it will be months before their outbreak is brought under control, and that COVID-19 may well spike again in the fall, as the weather turns and people come back into closer, indoor contact.
+Experts in Germany anticipate that it will be months before their outbreak is brought under control and warn that COVID-19 may well spike again in the fall, as the weather turns and people come back into closer, indoor contact.

 Stuermer himself is at home under quarantine after he caught COVID-19 during a ski trip to Austria.
 He describes uncomfortable symptoms — some shortness of breath, severe back pain, and an ongoing loss of his sense of taste and smell.
 But he said he's relieved that he contracted the disease early on.

-"At the moment I'm happy that I'm infected now and that I don't have to think about it — in every situation when I'm out again.
-To see can somebody infect me, or can I infect somebody else?" he said.
+"At the moment, I'm happy that I'm infected now and that I don't have to think about it in every situation when I'm out again — to … [wonder] can somebody infect me or can I infect somebody else?" he said.

-And even as the outbreak grows, Stuermer thinks there are already lessons to be learned for Germany — and the rest of the world.
+And even as the outbreak grows, Stuermer says, there are already lessons to be learned for Germany — and the rest of the world.

 With files from Matthew Pierce